Fancy Feast All Life Stages Grilled Seafood, Tuna, Salmon and Shrimp in Gravy Wet Cat Food Variety Pack, 3 oz. Can, Pack of 30

 The food system has significant impacts on a wide range of other social and political issues, including sustainability, biological diversity, economics, population growth, water supply, and food security.
 Food safety and security are monitored by international agencies like the International Association for Food Protection, the World Resources Institute, the World Food Programme, the Food and Agriculture Organization, and the International Food Information Council.

-Gravy is a sauce generally made from the juices of meats and vegetables that run naturally during cooking and often thickened with corn starch or other thickeners for added texture.
+Gravy is a sauce made from the juices of meats and vegetables that run naturally during cooking and often thickened with thickeners for added texture.
 The gravy may be further coloured and flavoured with gravy salt (a mix of salt and caramel food colouring) or gravy browning (gravy salt dissolved in water) or bouillon cubes.
 Powders can be used as a substitute for natural meat or vegetable extracts.
 Canned and instant gravies are also available.
 Gravy is commonly served with roasts, meatloaf, rice, noodles, fries (chips), mashed potatoes, or biscuits (North America, see biscuits and gravy).

 Life is a quality that distinguishes matter that has biological processes, such as signaling and self-sustaining processes, from matter that does not.
 It is defined descriptively by the capacity for homeostasis, organisation, metabolism, growth, adaptation, response to stimuli, and reproduction.
-All life over time eventually reaches a state of death and none is immortal.
+All life over time eventually reaches a state of death, and none is immortal.
 Many philosophical definitions of living systems have been proposed, such as self-organizing systems.
 Viruses in particular make definition difficult as they replicate only in host cells.
 Life exists all over the Earth in air, water, and soil, with many ecosystems forming the biosphere.
 Some of these are harsh environments occupied only by extremophiles.

 Life has been studied since ancient times, with theories such as Empedocles's materialism asserting that it was composed of four eternal elements, and Aristotle's hylomorphism asserting that living things have souls and embody both form and matter.
 Life originated at least 3.5 billion years ago, resulting in a universal common ancestor.
 This evolved into all the species that exist now, by way of many extinct species, some of which have left traces as fossils.
 Attempts to classify living things, too, began with Aristotle.
 Modern classification began with Carl Linnaeus's system of binomial nomenclature in the 1740s.